EOSIO/eosio.cdt/docs/history/1.3.2/namespaceeosio.md

 )
 ```

-Checks if a transaction is authorized by a provided set of keys and permissions.
+Checks if a transaction is authorized by a provided set of keys and permissions

 **Parameters:**